Saranya-0706/hackRain/README.md

 # 🌦 hackRain

 A Flutter application that predicts weather conditions, including rainfall, temperature, wind, and humidity for a selected location and date.
-The app also provides general weather advice and graphical insights based on the analyzed data.
+The app also provides general weather advice based on the analyzed data.
 It leverages the NASA POWER (Prediction Of Worldwide Energy Resources) API to fetch accurate weather and climatological data for the selected location and date range, ensuring reliable predictions and informative results.

 ---